 On the eve of WWII, a German captain (John Wayne), who is unsympathetic to the new Third Reich, slips out of Sydney harbor in Australia to avoid internment for he and his crew and a desperate bid to return to the homeland.
 In a cat and mouse game, he is pursued by British and Australian naval ships.
 In addition to the crew, there is a beautiful German spy (Lana Turner).
 If one can get past the absurd casting of Wayne and Turner as German nationals (fortunately, neither attempts an accent), this John Farrow directed high sea adventure is great fun.
 Some of the dialogue can make you groan at times (Wayne actually says to Turner, "Did anyone ever tell you you're beautiful when you're angry?") but Farrow keeps the narrative in a tight rein focusing on the chase rather than the romance and makes good use of the CinemaScope frame (William Clothier is the cinematographer).
 The plotline itself is loosely based on fact.
 In 1939, a German freighter called the Erlangen managed to sneak out of New Zealand to avoid internment and evaded two British craft searching for her as it made its way to South America.
 With David Farrar, Tab Hunter, Lyle Bettger, James Arness, Claude Akins, Richard Davalos, John Qualen and Paul Fix.

 A meek doctor (Donald Pleasence) married to a virago of a wife (Coral Browne, AUNTIE MAME) with a voracious sexual appetite, falls in love with a pretty secretary (Samantha Eggar).
 The wife refuses to give him a divorce so he begins to contemplate murder.
-Based on the true story of the murder case of Hawley Harvey Crippen (the wife's body was dismembered and buried in the cellar) who proclaimed his innocence to the end, the Robert Lynn directed film is a fairly straightforward telling of the case done through flashbacks during the murder trial.
+Directed by Robert Lynn, this is based on the true story of the murder case of Hawley Harvey Crippen (the wife's body was dismembered and buried in the cellar) who proclaimed his innocence to the end.
+The movie is a fairly straightforward telling of the case done through flashbacks during the murder trial.
 It's such a sensationalistic, morbid "true crime" tale that it can't help but hold your interest but as cinema, there's nothing exceptional about it.
+The film is quite sympathetic to Crippen.
+His wife is portrayed as an unbearable shrew that who wouldn't want to kill her?
 Pleasence is very good though it's never quite clear what the youthful and pretty Eggar sees in the middle aged fish eyed mild mannered Pleasence.
-The crisp B&W cinematography is by Nicholas Roeg who would soon go on to be a director of repute himself.
+The detailed B&W cinematography is by Nicholas Roeg who would soon go on to be a director of repute himself.
 With James Robertson Justice and the hammy Donald Wolfit.

 Twelve jurors, all male, must decide the fate of a young boy, a product of the slums, accused of murdering his father ... beyond a reasonable doubt.
 This teleplay was quite popular winning three Emmys and turned into a film in 1957 directed by Sidney Lumet which has an inexplicable following.
 The plot is terribly contrived and each character is a stereotype: the loud mouthed racist, the immigrant praising the American way of justice, the dithery senior citizen, the nice young man who overcame his slum upbringing, the meek bank clerk, etc. They pontificate and squabble, each wearing their particular idiosyncrasy like a badge.
 Every thing is tied up at the end in a neat little ribbon which, I suppose, may account for its popularity.
 This live production, directed by Franklin Schaffner, has a few assets over the 1957 film.
 At one hour, it's mercifully 36 minutes shorter than the insufferable Lumet film, Franchot Tone doesn't chew up the scenery the way Lee J. Cobb does and while Robert Cummings is as bad as Henry Fonda was, it's in a different way.
 He seems to confuse making faces and twitching with acting (poor Cummings never did get the hang of it) while Fonda was a pillar of inertia.
 With Edward Arnold, Norman Fell, Lee Philips, Walter Abel and George Voskovec and Joseph Sweeney who were the only actors to repeat their roles in the 1957 film.